Wondering what to do in Sokcho, Korea?

 Overall, Sokcho is a nice weekend getaway from the city life.
 We like the fact that it is by the sea and Seorak Mountain is right there.
 We had a great time and plan on going back to see if we can find dinosaurs on Dinosaur Ridge.

 Have you been to Sokcho or surrounding areas?
-Share your favorite things about Sokcho below.
+What do you think are the best things to do in Sokcho?
+Share your tips below!

 Disclaimer: This page contains affiliate links.
 By purchasing through the links on Bobo & Chichi you will help us keep the site up and running at no extra cost to you.